Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Get some sunlight: Spend time outside, even if it is just for a short walk or stay by the window where the light enters your home.
 Natural light can help to significantly improve your mood.

-Exercise regularly: Exercise releases endorphins which can help to improve your mood.
+Exercise regularly: Exercise releases endorphins, which can help to improve your mood.
 It is important to find an exercise routine that you can do at home so you are more likely to stick with it even in the winter.

-Eat a healthy diet: Eating a healthy diet can help to improve your mood and give you the energy you need to get through the day.
+Eat a healthy diet: Eating a healthy diet can help improve your mood and give you the energy you need to get through the day.

 Talk to someone: An active social life is one of the cornerstones of avoiding depression.
-Even just talking to a friend, family member, therapist, or doctor can help you to feel better and give you someone to talk to about your feelings.
+Even just talking to a friend, family member, therapist, or doctor can help you feel better and give you someone to talk to about your feelings.

 6. Prevent carbon monoxide poisoning

-Carbon monoxide is a gas that is odourless and colourless often caused by faulty indoor heating systems in your home so it can be difficult to detect.
+Carbon monoxide is a gas that is odourless and colourless, often caused by faulty indoor heating systems in your home, so it can be difficult to detect.
 Prolonged exposure to carbon monoxide, especially with no proper ventilation, can cause serious health problems, including death.

 There are several things that you can do to prevent carbon monoxide poisoning, including the following: